iit-cross-platform/template-yarn-workspace-expo/README.md

 ├── apps
 │   └── mobile
 │       ├── index.js ➡️ Entry point for the app
-│       ├── App.js ➡️ App root component
+│       ├── App.tsx ➡️ App root component
 │       ├── package.json ➡️ contains configuration required by expo-yarn-workspaces
 │       └── metro.config.js ➡️ required by expo-yarn-workspaces
 ├── packages
-│   └── expo-custom
+│   └── storybook
-│       └── src/index.tsx ➡️ exports a custom message which is imported and displayed in the app │       └── src/tsconfig.json ➡️ default TypeScript configuration for expo-module-scripts
+│       └── components/index.tsx ➡️ exports a custom message which is imported and displayed in the app │       └── src/tsconfig.json ➡️ default TypeScript configuration for expo-module-scripts
 ├── package.json ➡️ contains yarn commands to run applications
 └── babel.config.js ➡️ Babel config (should be using `babel-preset-expo`)